alfredzou/alfredzou.github.io/_portfolio/COVID-19.md

 Countries like the US and [Brazil](https://www.latimes.com/world-nation/story/2020-04-09/brazils-president-refuses-to-admit-that-coronavirus-poses-a-real-threat-hes), who have down played the threat of COVID-19, are now facing the consequences of an explosive growth of cases and deaths.

-Where as Taiwan has pretty much contained the virus with only 395 confirmed cases on 18/04/20.
+Where as Taiwan has pretty much contained the virus with only 395 confirmed cases as of 18/04/20.
 Their [speedy response and testing](https://www.businessinsider.com.au/coronavirus-taiwan-case-study-rapid-response-containment-2020-3?r=US&IR=T) has be come a gold standard for an epidemic response.

 <img src='/user_images/taiwangoldstandard.JPG'>